The term ‘bleeding heart’ applies to several species of flowering plant.

 The bleeding heart shares a blend of pink and red colorings.
 Itr can also be white, but this is incredibly rare.
 So let’s explore the symbolism behind its colors and how these contribute to its meaning.

-The pink tones in this flower, paired with its heart-shaped petals, would make it a great gift for any loved one.
+• The bleeding heart’s pink tones and heart-shaped petals make it a meaningful gift for loved ones.

 Meaningful Botanical Characteristics Of The Bleeding Heart Flower